What is the average net worth by age of the typical American?

 Here’s where most Americans get it wrong when it comes to net worth.

 Instead of investing in assets that could provide income or increase in value, we spend our money on depreciating assets ad nauseam – boats, cars, and clothes that are worth almost nothing when they’re done with them.
+Although some cars could actually be an investment and appreciate in value.

 By investing in income-generating assets, on the other hand, you can put your money to use instead of watching it wither away.